 The workplace is rapidly evolving.
 Modern businesses continue to look for ways to improve collaboration and productivity between teams and across their organizations.
-The Covid-19 pandemic has been a huge catalyst in the increase of using virtual meeting platforms, thanks to the need for social distancing, businesses are increasingly relying on these platforms to stay connected, exchange information and work collaboratively.
+Over the past few years, there has been a massive increase in the use of virtual meeting platforms, and businesses are increasingly relying on these platforms to stay connected, exchange information and work collaboratively.

 Improve collaboration and productivity across the organization with our Facilitating virtual and hybrid meetings workshop.